AlexRibeiro95/LLM-API_Project/README.md

 Main Components

-•	collect_user_input(): Prompts the user for preferences and combines the inputs into a summary string.
+•collect_user_input(): Prompts the user for preferences and combines the inputs into a summary string.
-•	generate_product_recommendations(): Interacts with the OpenAI API to generate product suggestions based on user input.
+•generate_product_recommendations(): Interacts with the OpenAI API to generate product suggestions based on user input.
-•	Streamlit Interface: Provides an interactive web interface for users to enter preferences and receive recommendations.
+•Streamlit Interface: Provides an interactive web interface for users to enter preferences and receive recommendations.

 Parameters

-•	temperature: Controls the creativity of the output.
+•temperature: Controls the creativity of the output.
 Lower values (e.g., 0.3) produce more predictable results, while higher values (e.g., 0.9) increase creativity.
-•	max_tokens: Limits the length of the generated recommendations.
+•max_tokens: Limits the length of the generated recommendations.
 Adjust to control detail and verbosity.

 ### Experimentation and Findings

 Experiments were conducted to analyze how different parameters affect the quality of recommendations:

-•	Low Temperature: Provided predictable and reliable recommendations.
+•Low Temperature: Provided predictable and reliable recommendations.
-•	High Temperature: Generated more diverse and creative suggestions, though some were unconventional.
+•High Temperature: Generated more diverse and creative suggestions, though some were unconventional.

 #### Lessons Learned